 Building a fairer future for every Kiwi kid

-Our dedicated UNICEF NZ helps children in New Zealand grow, prosper and thrive.
+Our dedicated UNICEF Aotearoa helps children in New Zealand grow, prosper and thrive.

 Building a brighter future